ltelab/disdrodb/docs/source/contribute_data.rst

 .. image:: /static/zenodo_publishing_data.png

-If you are uploading multiple stations, you can an overview of the data still waiting for publication at:
+If you are uploading multiple stations, you can have an overview of the data still waiting for publication at:

 * `https://sandbox.zenodo.org/me/uploads for the Zenodo Sandbox repository <https://sandbox.zenodo.org/me/uploads>`_